ep142/FoodMicrobionet/shiny_apps/shiny_FMBN_2_4_3/ShinyFMBN2_4_3/README.md

 * Samples: metadata on samples for each study
 * Edges: taxa abundance for each sample
 * Taxa: metadata on taxa
-* To learn more on FoodMicrobionet and its development visit [our homepage](http://www.foodmicrobionet.org).
-To cite FoodMicrobionet and see related articles go [here](http://www.foodmicrobionet.org).
-To download a manual for this app [click here](http://www.foodmicrobionet.org/wp-content/uploads/2019/11/manual_shinyFMBN_v2_1_11_19.docx)
+* To learn more on FoodMicrobionet and its development visit [our GitHub repository](https://github.com/ep142/FoodMicrobionet).

 ### About this app

-This app (version 2) is designed to provide an interface to:
+This app (version 2.4) is designed to provide an interface to:

 * explore studies and samples;